-Due dates are posted in Blackboard, and are firm.
+Due dates are posted in Blackboard and are firm.
 I do not grant extensions or allow late work for any reason.
 Work submitted after the due date will not be evaluated and will receive a grade of 0.

-Due times are noon on the date listed on the calendar.
+Due times are 9:00 AM on the date listed on the calendar.